According to half-yearly figures released by the Financial Fraud Action UK (FFA UK), between January - June 2016:

 The fraudulent activity was spotted by Lloyds Bank and Barclays, who flagged it to the Dedicated Card and Payment Crime Unit (DCPCU).

-Follow these top tips for protecting cardholder data:
+Top tips for protecting cardholder data:

 - Keep cardholder data storage to a minimum - only keep data that is required for business, legal or regulatory purposes and make sure that it's kept for a limited time only.
 Regularly purge data which is no longer needed and dispose of it securely.